pchri/filters-adapter/README.md

 ## Rules
 To use the device you add two Rules.

-One for the input, connecting some switch or sensor to the input property of the filer.
+One for the input, connecting some switch or sensor to the input property of the filter.

-One for the output, connection the output property of the filter to some light or your toaster.
+One for the output, connecting the output property of the filter to some light or your toaster.